 History of Digha

 The township of Digha was earlier known as Beerkul.
 Warren Hastings, the Governor General of British India referred to this stunning place as the Brighton of the East.
 In the year 1923 the place was inhabited by an English businessman John Frank Smith.
 Digha received much exposure through the writings of this businessman.
 It was him who convinced Bidhan Chandra Roy, the then Chief Minister of West Bengal, for developing the place into a beach resort.

 Geography of Digha

 Digha is nestled at an average altitude of 6 metres.
 It lies at a distance of 183 kilometres from Howrah and 234 kilometres from Kharagpur.
 Digha mainly enjoys three seasons namely summer, monsoon and winter.
 Summer continues from April to June during which the temperature reaches to a maximum of 37 degree Celsius.
 However the cold sea breeze keeps the weather pleasant during this time.
 From July to September Digha witnesses monsoon season with moderate rainfall and high humidity.
 In the month of October, winter sets in and lasts till February.
 During this time the temperature ranges from 24 to 3 degree Celsius.

 Tourism in Digha

+Old Digha beach has suffered heavy soil erosion owing to the tidal waves however big stones and concrete steps have been constructed to prevent further damage.
+New Digha, located at a distance of 2 kilometres from Old Digha is comparatively bigger and is well maintained and planned.
+Unlike Old Digha it is not enclosed by congested localities.
+Casuarina plants dot the entire beach beautifully.
+It is a visual treat to witness the advancing and receding waves whilst sauntering along the casuarinas on the sand.
 Taking bath in the sea, having a stroll in the serene seaside and cherishing the natural magnificence of the vast sea are some of the common activities in Digha.
 Curios, stuffs made of shell, hand woven mats and cashew nuts are the popular buys at Digha.
 The handicrafts here are beautiful and cheap.
 Various qualities of cashew nuts are available at the shops at both old and new Digha.

 Digha is best visited between July and March as the weather remains pleasant during this time.
 Kolkata is the nearest airport which is about 210 kilometres away from Digha.
 Though Contai Road (37 kilometres) is the nearest railway station for Digha but Kharagpur and Mechheda on the South-Eastern Railway are the most convenient railheads for Digha from where buses are also available.
 Local trains from Kolkata halt at Digha station.
 Buses are available from Kolkata to Digha.
 One can also hire private cars for travelling.
 As far as accommodation is concerned there are hotels to suit every pocket.
 Eating out is fun at Digha.